dinanathsj29/css-flexbox-beginners-tutorial/README.md

 The `align-items` property will align the items on the cross axis:
 - **`align-item: stretch;`**
-  - Default alignment for flex-items, covers/occupy 100% height of container
+  - Default alignment for flex-items, covers/occupy 100% height of the container
 - **`align-item: flex-start;`**
   - All flex items squeezed/stacked or align at start ie. from the top of the container (items line up at the start of the flex container)
 - **`align-item: flex-end;`**